lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example4/README.md

 ```

-Each site.yml inventory will be setup similar to the following with the "[1|2]" regex pattern evaluated for each of the 4 cases:
+Each site.yml inventory will be setup similar to the following with the "[dmz|internal]" and "[1|2]" regex patterns evaluated for each of the 4 cases:

 ```yaml
 all: